 Measure time-to-value: how long from signup to first successful outcome?
 That metric tells you whether to add features or fix onboarding.

 We have shipped founder-led products in verification, manpower, and commerce.
-The teams that win keep v1 narrow, talk to users weekly, and treat production incidents as product feedback—not as reasons to freeze releases.
+The teams that win keep version one narrow, talk to users weekly, and treat production issues as product feedback—not as reasons to freeze releases.

-If you are pre-launch or post-MVP and need a partner who has done this before, get in touch.
+If you are pre-launch or post-MVP and need a partner who has done this before, book a call.